edvm/edvm.github.io/README.md

 # Emiliano Dalla Verde Marcozzi

+- Current location: Boston, Massachusetts, United States
 - https://github.com/edvm
-- Last update: Dec 26, 2020.
+- Last update: Nov 18, 2021.

 ## ABOUT ME
-I am self-taught, so I do not have a university degree (I had to start working at a very young age).
-After some years working as a programmer, in 2015 I had the opportunity to study for a diploma in free (as in freedom) software at the Universidad del Este, La Plata.
+I am self-taught, so I don't have a university degree (I had to start working at a very young age).
+After some years working as a programmer, in 2015 I had the opportunity to study for a diploma in free (as in freedom) software at the Universidad del Este, La Plata, Argentina.
 My experience is mostly in the backend development field using Python.
-Also, in the last few years I have worked with Javascript/Vuejs/Reactjs in the  front-end field.
+Also, in the last few years, I have been working in the frontend too with Reactjs/Gatsby/Vuejs.

 ## LANGUAGES